rwcitek/docker/A_Gentle_Introduction_To_Docker/volumes.md

 | named | volume | /var/lib/docker/volume/ | persistent |
 | mapped | bind | speciefied on host | persistent |

+Every container instance is automaticaly created with an instance volume that is based on the Docker image from which it is derived.
+The other flavors have to be explicitly created.

 ### Examples
 Create an instance with several volume mounts: